Sun Wukong and the Buddhist Saint Mulian

 Last updated: 01-09-2023

-At the end of chapter seven, the Monkey King is crushed under Five Elements Mountain for 600-plus-years as punishment for attempting to usurp the throne of heaven.
-I’ve previously written that this sentence is based on Tang (618-907) and Song (960-1279) dynasty tales of the Sage King and demigod Yu the Great subduing an aquatic monkey demon under a mountain.
-Sun Wukong’s time pinned by the mountain has been portrayed numerous times in movies and television.
-But modern media often forgets that this was only part of his punishment, the other half being a hellish diet:
+At the end of Journey to the West (Xiyouji西遊記, 1592) chapter seven, Sun Wukong is crushed under Five Elements Mountain for 600-plus-years as punishment for attempting to usurp the throne of heaven.
+I’ve previously described how this sentence is based on Tang and Song-era tales of the Sage-King Yu the Great imprisoning an aquatic simian demon beneath a mountain.
+Monkey’s time pinned by the landmass has been portrayed numerous times in movies and television, but modern media often forgets that this was only part of his punishment.
+The other half was a hellish diet:

 Fig. 1 – One of the guards charged with watching over Monkey (larger version).
 From the children’s book Son Goku (1939).